 Which prompted me to hot glue each of the little combs closed, just so they wouldn't rip off.
 You can see it in this ancient post here: Publishing Student Books That Last!
 It worked, but you can imagine how tiresome this became over the years.

 Needless to say, I was so excited at the prospect of a new binding machine.
 AND it was just cheap enough for me to spend some extra cash to get one for my classroom (ie no more waiting in line to bind!).
-I got my machine on Amazon for about $59 and the spines comes in a box of 45 for about $8.
+I got my machine on Amazon (affiliate link here) and the spines come in a box of 45 (affiliate link here).